The Coaching and Mentoring Network

 Jerry is a highly experienced leader in the field of organisation and people development having worked across public and private sectors both in the UK and internationally.

-Featured Coach - Donna Karlin
+Featured Coach - Dorothy Tande

 Shop | View Basket | Checkout | My Account